top of page

 Again with those spectacular views right?!
 Fidélitas has a beautiful tasting room and patio positioned perfectly to take in the views of the expansive vineyards.

 Fidélitas wines are top quality - but that is not the only reason I selected them for this one-day adventure.
-My other reason is their focus and attention to customer service.
+Their focus on customer service is another reason I send a lot of my clients their way.
 They have surprised me more than once with small details that elevate my experience.

 Stop #4 - Red Mountain Originals